misol1/cmdgfx/README.md

 Only use cmdgfx_RGB if RGB output is actually needed.
 The program reads/writes about 8 times as much data as cmdgfx/cmdgfx_gdi, and is therefore significantly slower.

-Since cmdgfx_RGB is still in its early stages, it has several problems, some known, some not.
-To name a few, block transform will give strange results for color changes, 'c' flag to save a snapshot gxy file will not work properly, image/text op separate fgcol/bgcol transparency does not work, transparent color can not be set as RRGGBB, 3d colors also can not be set as RRGGBB, etc etc. Hopefully most, but not all, of these issues will eventually be fixed.
+Since cmdgfx_RGB is still in its early stages, it may have issues, some known, some not.
+One example is the block transform parameteter, which will give strange results for color changes.

 ## General

-For all fgcol/bgcol settings, it is possible BOTH to specify a color index (as usual, using either hex or decimal), OR to specify a hexadecimal 24 bit RGB color of the form RRGGBB, where each pair is a hex value 0-ff(0-255).
+For all fgcol/bgcol settings, it is possible to BOTH specify a color index (as usual, using either hex or decimal), OR to specify a hexadecimal 24 bit RGB color of the form RRGGBB, where each pair is a hex value 0-ff(0-255).
 To set an RGB color, use at least 3 characters.
 E.g. to use a red-light-bluish color, write ff0080.
 To set an only blue color, use an extra preceding 0 to make 3 characters, such as 0ff.

-For all operations using an image as input (image, tpoly, 3d), cmdgfx_RGB also allows using an uncompressed 24-bit BMP file.
+For all operations using an image as input (image, tpoly, 3d), cmdgfx_RGB also allows using an uncompressed 24-bit BMP file, or 48-bit color/8-bit char bxy file (can only be produced with the c flag).

 Cmdgfx_RGB, like cmdgfx_gdi, does not care which font is currently set in the cmd window, but always uses raster font 6 by default.
 The font can be changed with the f flag.